charlietriplett/OpenA11yEngineer/_checklist-web/skip-link.md

 ### Group

-- Skip links should be the first elements in the page
+- Skip links should be the first perceivable elements in the page

 ### Focus

 - Landmarks and other elements can be targeted with a skip link, but aren't individually focusable with the tab key
-- Use `tabindex="-1"` to make the main targetable with a skip link.
+- Use `tabindex="-1"` to make the target focusable with a skip link.